marshallflax/vision/AWS_Developer.md

 ### Kinesis Data Analytics (KDA) - Analyze with SQL or Apache Flink

+- Kinesis Processing Unit (KPU) -- 1vCPU+4GiB RAM (and 50GiB storage for Flink)
+- Studio notebooks
+  - Serverless -- SQL, Python, Scala
+  - Based on <https://zeppelin.apache.org/> notebooks and Flink processing.
 - SQL Applications (fully managed, pay for consumption)
   - Source: Kinesis Data Streams or Kinesis Data Firehose
   - SQL can join in reference data stored in S3 for real-time enrichment
   - Target: Kinesis Data Streams (to Lambda or app) or Kinesis Data Firehose
   - Uses: Time-series analytics, real-time metrics and dashboards
 - Amazon Managed Service for Apache Flink
-  - Use Fink (Java, Scala, or SQL) to process and analyze streaming data
+  - Use Flink (Java, Scala, or SQL) to process and analyze streaming data (and batch)
   - Can read in Kinesis Data Streams and Amazon MSK (Managed Kafka)
   - Runs on a managed cluster; provides checkpoints and snapshots
 - Q: What type of aggregations are allowed?
+- Machine Learning
+  - RANDOM_CUT_FOREST -- SQL function for anomaly detection on numeric columns (based on recent history)
+  - HOTSPOTS -- detects relatively-dense regions (e.g. where there is a higher-than-usual error rate)

 ### Kinesis Video Streams - Capture, process, and store